rehierl/node-tree-outliner/1-3-0-sequences/1-4-4-infix-prefix-suffix-1.md

 <!-- ======================================================================= -->
 # Infix, prefix, suffix

-Note that ...

-* The following definitions will be referred to as "concatenation-based".
+* The following definitions will be referred to as being "concatenation-based".
-* An infix/prefix/suffix `t` represents a distinct/exact pattern
-  in the corresponding sequence `s`.
+* A substring `t` represents a distinct/exact pattern in sequence `s`.
-* An infix may also be a prefix and/or a suffix.
+* Any substring/infix may also be a prefix and/or a suffix.
 * The empty sequence `[]` is an infix/prefix/suffix of any sequence.
 * Any sequence, including `[]`, is an infix, prefix and suffix to itself.